 Storage auctions don’t work exactly as they do on television.
 The reality is a little bit different than what you might expect.

 Common Storage Auction Myths

-Due to the fact that a show like “Storage Wars” was edited for entertainment, several myths have crept into the public consciousness about how auctions work.
+Due to the fact that a show like "Storage Wars" is edited for entertainment, several myths have crept into the public consciousness about how auctions work.
 Here are some common myths, along with the reality of how things work.

-Myth: Storage Units Often Contain Valuable Items
+Storage Units Often Contain Valuable Items

 While some storage units contain items worth thousands of dollars, most storage units typically contain items of low cash value.
 If you’re hunting for hidden treasure you’ve seen the bidders do on TV, you’ll be disappointed more often than not.

 However, many regular auction attendees make money by reselling items worth several hundred dollars, either online or in their thrift stores.